GeoscienceAustralia/anuga_core/docs/source/evolve.rst

 Time = 9.0000 (sec), delta t in [0.00925747, 0.00984041] (s), steps=104 (0s)
 Time = 10.0000 (sec), delta t in [0.00927581, 0.00973202] (s), steps=106 (0s)

-While the yieldsteps are fixed, to maintain stability of the simulation, it is required to evolve with inner evolve timesteps which are generally much smaller than the yieldstep.
+During the evolution the yieldsteps are fixed but to maintain stability of the simulation, the underlying computation uses inner evolve timesteps which are generally much smaller than the yieldstep.
 The number of these inner evolve timesteps are reported as steps and the range of the sizes of these evolve timesteps are reported as the delta t.